FAIRChemistry/datamodel_calibration/specifications/calibration_standard_model.md

 - parameters
   - Type: Parameter[]
   - Description: Parameters of the calibration equation
-- molecule_symbol
-  - Type: string
-  - Description: Symbol representing the molecule in the signal law
 - was_fitted
   - Type: boolean
   - Description: Indicates if the model was fitted to the data